jssteinberg/hackline.vim/README.md

 - **Git** info is bring-your-own function (from a plugin usually), or falls back to the built-in support for one of the following plugins (though maintenance of plugin support can not be ensured) connected to in order: [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim), [vim-fugitive](https://github.com/tpope/vim-fugitive), [vim-gitbranch](https://github.com/itchyny/vim-gitbranch).
 [VGit](https://github.com/tanvirtin/vgit.nvim) can supplement the two latter with Git status.

 *Why another statusline plugin?*
-Hackline.vim needs no customizing, no patched icon font.
+Hackline.vim needs no customizing or no patched icon font.
 It’s not for the shallow, but hacked to be the lightest statusline plugin for pragmatic speed freak vimmers.
 In all honesty, the barebones Vim features hackline.vim uses has drawbacks, but that’s worked around by hackline‘s design choices and not noticeable.
 The advantage is load time.
 Also, it’s fast.

 ## Installation